-Our Foster Handbook is located at this link:
+Our Foster Handbook is located HERE!

 Frequently Asked Questions